Kasungu

 Kasungu is a town in the Kasungu District of the Central Region of Malawi.
 The population of Kasungu was 58,653 according to the 2018 census.

 Kasungu is approximately 130 km north-west of the capital of Malawi, Lilongwe, and is 35 km east of Kasungu National Park.
 The main industry in Kasungu is tobacco-growing.

-History

-A farm close to Kasungu was the birthplace of the first President of Malawi, Hastings Banda and William Kamkwamba.

 Geography and climate

 Kasungu is in central Malawi, lying at an elevation of 1342 m.
 It has a humid subtropical climate (Köppen: Cwa) and a rainy season that lasts from November–December to March–April.
 The dry season lasts from May to October.
 The town receives, on average, between 500-1200 mm rainfall each year.